pingcap/docs-tidb-operator/en/restore-data-using-tidb-lightning.md

         > `arn:aws:iam::123456789012:role/user` is the IAM role created in Step 1.
         > `<service-account>` is the ServiceAccount used by TiDB Lightning.
 The default value is `default`.

-When TiDB Lightning fails to restore data, it cannot simply be restarted. **Manual intervention** is required.
+When TiDB Lightning fails to restore data, you cannot simply restart it. **Manual intervention** is required.
 So the TiDB Lightning's `Job` restart policy is set to `Never`.

 If the lightning fails to restore data, follow the steps below to do manual intervention: